• Skip to primary navigation

 • Add the coconut oil and honey and stir well to combine.

-• Transfer the ingredients to a 9" x 9" pan.
+• Transfer the ingredients to a 9" x 9" pan lined with parchment paper.

 • Press the ingredients down with a spoon to form a flat, even layer.